 The homeless population is dynamic and has many subcategories, including youth, veterans, families and the chronically homeless, which describes people who have been homeless for at least a year (or repeatedly) and are struggling with a disabling condition such as a mental illness, substance abuse or a physical disability.
 Marchman said it’s tough to say whether the City of Atlanta has enough resources to address current needs.

 “The population is constantly changing, and we will never have a solution for every single person that touches our system,” Marchman said.

 Atlanta has far fewer homeless than many other cities, with the New York City Coalition For the Homeless estimating the city has 78,000 and the Los Angeles Homeless Services Authority estimating almost 50,000 in the area.
 Why is the situation different here?
 Marchman said a big reason for this could be Atlanta’s relatively affordable cost of living compared to these cities — though that could change as affordable housing in the city continues to decline.

 “I think we’re definitely at a crossroads,” she said.
 “I think the more we lose affordable housing, which seems to be happening every day, the less we’ll be able to get a handle on keeping our numbers down, and there’s only so much we can do in a crisis response system.
 Our hands are full with the population now.”

 Partners For HOME Spearheads Temporary Housing Effort During Pandemic

 Marchman and her partners remained busier than ever during the pandemic.
 Using funds provided by both the city and philanthropic efforts, Partners for HOME opened two temporarily shuttered hotels Downtown to help keep unsheltered people safe from COVID-19.
-One hotel is for people who have tested positive for COVID-19, and the other is for people who are over 65 or have health conditions that make them more vulnerable to it.
+One hotel was for people who have tested positive for COVID-19, and the other was for people who are over 65 or have health conditions that make them more vulnerable to it.
 Read more here.